 (JJ) Statewide technical resource manual means a document that is used by electric utilities to assess energy savings and demand savings attributable to energy efficiency and demand response;

-(KK)Technical potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from a theoretical construct that assumes all feasible measures are adopted by customers of the utility regardless of cost or customer preference;
+(KK)Technical potential means the theoretical maximum amount of energy use that could be displaced by efficiency, disregarding all non-engineering constraints such as cost-effectiveness and the willingness of end-users to adopt the efficiency measures.
+Technical potential is often estimated as a “snapshot” in time, assuming the immediate implementation of all technologically feasible energy saving measures, with additional efficiency opportunities assumed as they arise from activities such as new construction;

-estimated as a “snapshot”(LL) Throughput Disincentive means the electric utility’s lost margin revenues that result from decreased retail sales volumes do to its demand-side programs.
+(LL) Throughput Disincentive means the electric utility’s lost margin revenues that result from decreased retail sales volumes do to its demand-side programs.

-(MM) Total resource cost test, or TRC, means the test of the cost-effectiveness of demand-side programs that compares the avoided utility costs to the sum of all incremental costs of end-use measures that are implemented due to the program (including both utility and participant contributions), plus utility costs to administer, deliver, and evaluate each demand-side program;

-ALTERNATIVE LANGUAGE PROPOSAL
+(MM)

 Total resource cost test, or TRC, means the test of the costeffectiveness of demandside programs that compares the long term net present value costs and benefits.
-Benefits include the avoided utility costs, avoided probable environmental compliance costs, other avoided resource benefits (e.g., oil, natural gas, water), and other reasonably quantifiable benefits that accrue to the Missouri economy, including non-energy benefits.
+Benefits include the avoided costs or avoided utility costs, avoided probable environmental compliance costs, other avoided resource benefits (e.g., oil, natural gas, water), and other benefits that accrue to Missourians, including non-energy benefits as defined by the commission in rules.
 Costs include the sum of all incremental costs of enduse measures that are implemented due to the program (including both utility and participant contributions), plus utility costs to administer, deliver, and evaluate each demandside program.
-In estimating its avoided probable environmental compliance costs, the utility shall consider factors including, but not limited to: reductions in emissions liability under the Clean Air Act; reduction in transmission and distribution costs; reductions in the utility’s load factor or peak load; reductions in fuel costs, [etc]; DOE - is Missouri economy too limiting?
-Renew - Change to accrue to Missourians.
-DOE - add examples that are health related, comfort related.
-Add examples.
-See statute.
+In estimating avoided probable environmental compliance costs and non-energy benefits, the utility shall consider factors including, but not limited to: reductions in emissions liability under the Clean Air Act; reduction in transmission and distribution costs; reductions in the utility’s load factor or peak load; reductions in fuel costs; health and safety improvements; and so on;.;

 NN.
 Add definition of TRM where appropriate, also add addtional examples.